ahharu/python-mortgage/README.md

 So then the project was born.
 Well, i lied, it was TWO projects, because as Team Rocket said, make it double:

 - **Python-mortgage** ( This one ) .
 Easy yaml-based input calculator for investing in real-estate.
 Simply configurable.
 Doesn't support overlapping mortgages, though it could be implemented.
 I skipped this since I don't recommend being that tied to the banks, but up to you folks!
+I go each year to Japan, so I thought getting some real estate both in Spain and Japan would be an awesome idea!
 - **Investment-Forecaster** : Second project which will consist on a yaml-configurable investment forecaster, modular ( you can select which bank products you activate ).
 Probably will use bs4 to get past fund data.

 # I want to help!